jakesimonds/SayingHi/README.md

 Mostly I just disassemble, and then either reassemle, or if that doesn't seem worthwhile I just put all the component parts in a big half-gallon clear plastic zip lock.
 I look up obscure fcc codes and read manuals.
 I watch strange youtube videos.
 I think about the data that lives in those little toys and I wish I could wave a wand and pull it out.
 I'm playing around with VCV Rack virtual synthesizers to learn the fundamentals so maybe I can start circuit bending these toy keyboards I'm accumulating.

 I am patient.
 I don't eat when I work and I wash my hands after touching all the weird components.
 I don't know what it is, but I feel I'm learning something.

+# July 12th

+### Who knew getting added to an organization counts as activity?!?

+Project is ruined.
+Which honestly I knew would happen, but I imagined it would be from forgetting.
+Started a new job last week, was added to the organization github, didn't think anything of it since I figured I certainly wouldn't be contributing any code in my first week (correct), but didn't realize I'd get a green check for just joining!
+Bummer.
+Whatever.

+Am on my lunch break right now and want to spend said lunch break not looking at a screen so this is all today.